argonne-lcf/user-guides/docs/index.md

 If you have an account and an award for Polaris, we suggest visiting on [Getting on Polaris webpage](polaris/getting-started.md).

-If you'd like to user ThetaGPU, visit our [Getting Started on ThetaGPU webpage](theta-gpu/getting-started.md).

 If you'd like to user our AI accelerators, visit our [Getting Started on AI Testbed webpage](https://argonne-lcf.github.io/ai-testbed-userdocs/#getting-started).

 Please send feedback to [support@alcf.anl.gov](mailto:support@alcf.anl.gov)